dsambrano/portfolio/README.md

 <!-- ![](bayes/output_3_1.png) This should be that manipulation graph from ambig images and just change titles etc and highlight  -->

+⭐**Executive Summary**📈: Changing consumer behavior is challenging and costly.
+Here I show how precisely controlling what is show to the consumer can yeild larger changes in consumer behavior with lower costs!
+Small but precisely curated emotional inductions can be more impactful to consumer decisions than large scale manipulations.

 <!-- ## [Forecasting Risky Decision Making](bayes/bayes.md) -->
 ## Forecasting Risky Decision Making